hexters/hexa-docs/README.md

 ### Widget

-To declare access permissions to a Widget, note that the method `canView()` is used.
+To declare access permissions for a Widget, use the `canView()` method.

 ```php
 use Filament\Widgets\StatsOverviewWidget as BaseWidget;